KDE/digikam-doc/left_sidebar/tags_view.rst

         - **Wipe all Tags from Database only**.

-        - **Export tags to a file om selected tag** and **Import tags from a file to selected tag** allows to import or export tag hierarchies to and from text files, supporting the `Controlled Vocabulary Keyword Catalogue <https://www.controlledvocabulary.com/products/index.html>`_ format.
+        - **Export tags to a file from selected tag** and **Import tags from a file to selected tag** allows to import or export tag hierarchies to and from text files, supporting the `Controlled Vocabulary Keyword Catalogue <https://www.controlledvocabulary.com/products/index.html>`_ format.
 This functionality simplifies the management and sharing of complex tag structures across different platforms, programs, and workflows.

 The **Tag Manager** window consists of three parts, the **Quick Access List** to the left, the **Tags** tree (or parts of it) in the middle and the **Tag Properties** to the right that shows the properties for the selected tag.